samytichadou/Auto_Reload_Blender_addon/README.md

 ![Timer](https://raw.githubusercontent.com/samytichadou/Auto_Reload_Blender_addon/master/help_images/timer.png)

 The *Timer property* is a way to reload external images and check libraries for modifications at regular intervals of time (specified in the *Addon Preferences*).
 Every *n* seconds, Blender will look for modified Images and Libraries, and if found, will reload Images.

+If the *Timer* is on, User will see a *Stopwatch Icon* next to the *Top Bar Menu* header.

 User can deactivate the Check for modified Libraries from the *Addon Preferences*.